ALSETLab/2019_IMC_PowerTransmission_and_Distribution/README.md

 ## Models used in the paper

-As it was described, the models used in the paper are in the package `Systems`, within `PaperRepository`.
-There are seven models in the package `Systems`, but only six are used in the paper.
-Below, there is a summary of the correspondence simulations performed in the paper and their
+As it was described, the models used in the paper are in the folder `Systems`, within `PaperRepository` package.
+There are seven models in `Systems`, but only six are used in the paper.
+Below, there is a summary of the correspondence between the simulations performed in the paper and their names in the folder `Systems`:

+- Simulation I: `IEEE14_SinglePh_B02`.
+- Simulation II: `IEEE14_ThreePh_Bal_B02`.
+- Simulation III: `IEEE14_ThreePh_UnBal_B02`.
+- Simulation IV: `IEEE14_SinglePh_B11`.
+- Simulation V: `IEEE14_ThreePh_Bal_B11`.
+- Simulation VI: `IEEE14_ThreePh_UnBal_B11`.

-The remaining system corresponds to the original IEEE 14-bus case.
+The remaining model within `Systems` is `IEEE14_BaseCase` ant it corresponds to the original IEEE 14-bus case.
+This system was used to validate the IEEE 14-bus implementation in Modelica.

 ## Examples

 ### Simulation I
+When performing simulation I (`IEEE14_SinglePh_B02`), one should be able to have the result presented below by selecting the variable `B02.V`.
 ![SimulationI](./Figures/B02_Extended.png 'Bus 02 voltage on simulation I.')

 ### Simulation IV
+When performing simulation IV (`IEEE14_SinglePh_B11`), one should be able to have the result presented below by selecting the variable `B11.V`.
 ![SimulationIV](./Figures/B02_Extended.png 'Bus 11 voltage on simulation IV.')

+## Additional Information

+The following information may be also be useful:
+- The original final version for the paper is available in `./Paper/` in the portable document format (.pdf).
+- The simulation parameter is already stored in each model annotation.
+Hence, there's no need to configure the simulation setup to the parameters presented in the paper.
+Just hit the Simulate button.
+- If the user try to simulate the models in OpenModelica a problem may appear considering initialization.
+Do not dispair, this problem is related to OpenModelica solvers, but it is easily corrected.
+To correct the wrong initialization problem it is necessary to check the initialization box in some variables in the generators within `GenGroups`.
+On the other hand, there is no need to do such thing when using Dymola.